 Free E-Books

-This is intended to be an index of all LDS books available on Project Gutenberg.
+This is intended to be an index of all Latter-day Saint books available on Project Gutenberg.
 As we produce blog posts offering a bit of explanation and commentary about a given work, they’ll be referenced here.
-(Project Gutenberg also has a very similar index page.)

 For help on how to use these books (including some software and hardware recommendations), see our How-Tos.